mojaloop/central-event-processor/README.md

 ## Tasks

-- send notifications when current position breaches the limit threshold value after a successful transfer was commited
+- send notifications when current position breaches the limit threshold value after a successful transfer was committed
 - send notifications when the limit was adjusted
 - make it extendable and flexible